Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Abstract

 \section{Abstract}

-This paper is concerned with the inverse problem of scattering of time-harmonic acoustic waves from an inhomogeneous medium in two dimensions.
-We propose a deep learning-based iterative reconstruction algorithm for recovering the contrast of the inhomogeneous medium from the far-field data.
-The proposed algorithm is given by repeated applications of the Landweber method, the iteratively regularized Gauss-Newton method (IRGNM) and a deep neural network.
-The Landweber method is used to generate initial guesses for the exact contrast, and the IRGNM is employed to make further improvements to the estimated contrast.
-Our deep neural network (called the learned projector in this paper) mainly focuses on learning the a priori information of the {\em shape} of the unknown contrast by using a normalization technique in the training process and is trained to act like a projector which is expected to make the estimated contrast obtained by the Landweber method or the IRGNM closer to the exact contrast.
-It is believed that the application of the normalization technique can release the burden of training the deep neural network and lead to good performance of the proposed algorithm.
-Furthermore, the learned projector is expected to provide good initial guesses for IRGNM and be helpful for accelerating the proposed algorithm.
-Extensive numerical experiments show that our inversion algorithm has a satisfactory reconstruction capacity and good generalization ability.
+This paper is concerned with the inverse problem of reconstructing an inhomogeneous medium from the acoustic far-field data at a fixed frequency in two dimensions.
+This inverse problem is severely ill-posed (and also strongly nonlinear), and certain regularization strategy is thus needed.
+However, it is difficult to select an appropriate regularization strategy which should enforce some a priori information of the unknown scatterer.
+To address this issue, we plan to use a deep learning approach to learn some a priori information of the unknown scatterer from certain ground truth data, which is then combined with a traditional iteration method to solve the inverse problem.
+Specifically, we propose a deep learning-based iterative reconstruction algorithm for the inverse problem, based on a repeated application of a deep neural network and the iteratively regularized Gauss-Newton method (IRGNM).
+Our deep neural network (called the learned projector in this paper) mainly focuses on learning the a priori information of the {\em shape} of the unknown contrast with a normalization technique in the training process and is trained to act like a projector which is helpful for projecting the solution into some feasible region.
+Extensive numerical experiments show that our reconstruction algorithm provides good reconstruction results even for the high contrast case and has a satisfactory generalization ability.